 The objectives of this course are to instill in students a broad understanding of the concepts and theories of IR, to enable them to analyze major events and players in international politics, and to comprehend the complexity of international relations.

 - Introduction to Linguistics

 - Introduction to Business

 Cultivate an interdisciplinary perspective by applying knowledge gained in a number of fields

-- Race, Class and Gender: Concepts and Issues
+- Race, Class and Gender II: Concepts and Issues

 This course explores how race, class, gender and sexuality shape personal identities and experiences, create differences among people, and constitute inequalities.
 Students will learn concepts, theories and empirical studies that challenge common (mis)conceptions and which guide them to think more deeply about society.

 Students will learn the major theories, findings, and methods of social psychology, which aims to explain how we influence one another to shape our behaviors, thoughts, and feelings.
 We will cover topics such as social cognition, conformity, persuasion, prosocial and antisocial behaviors, attraction, group influence, and stereotyping.

 - Principles of Marketing

 This course introduces students to the fundamental concepts of marketing, marketing strategies used by companies, and the role of marketing in society.
 Students learn how to understand the marketplace, how to create customer value, how to target the correct market, and how to build customer relationships.